PyryL/ds-project/docs/messages.md

 Each message starts with the same 5 bytes (one message type + four total length) followed by the payload.
 Message type is set to `0` when it can be deduced from the previous messages on that same connection stream.
+The parts of a message listed below are simply concatenated together.

 ## Read